reki2000/llm-agent-env/README.md

 ## Features

-- Devcontainer setup with Claude Code and Gemini CLI
+- Devcontainer setup with Claude Code, Gemini CLI, and Codex CLI
 - Conventions for exposing credentials to LLM/MCP servers
 - MCP integration to use Gemini CLI from Claude Code (not yet)